Skip to content

 )

-The junction terms the typifier collected are merged into the chain force field. get_topo perceives the network's angles and dihedrals, and assign_bonded_types labels every bond, angle, and dihedral by its atom-type tuple against the merged force field.
+The junction terms the typifier collected are merged into the chain force field. get_topo perceives the network's angles and dihedrals in place, and ForceFieldParams labels every bond, angle, and dihedral against the merged force field.
+ForceFieldParams is not a typifier — it decides no atom type, it spends one — and it is the tail every force-field typifier ends with; here the atom types are already on the graph, so it is used on its own.
 A final equal shift over all charges removes the tiny residue left by the folds, and write_lammps_system emits a data + force-field pair — restricting every coefficient to the types the structure actually uses.

 from molpy.io import write_lammps_system